Azure/mec-app-solution-accelerator/docs/RTSP-server-configuration.md

 # RTSP Server set-up

-The current solution supports the usage of custom images and videos for testing purposes.
-Eventhough there are different ways to provide a new video to the system, in this document we will focus on the rtsp approvisioning
+Eventhough there are different ways to provide a new video to the system, in this document we will focus on the rtsp provisioning

 ## Virtual Machine Creation - Optional